xingchen19/APK-Multi-Tool-Linux/README.md

-I am currently working on a major update to the apk manager application as well and changing the name to APK Multi-Tool with some new added features and also to fix some issues with some code errors.

-I am also changing a lot of the features as well since a lot of the code has been outdated for a while.
-I have updated all the files and modified Apk manager's Scripts to fix many user reported bugs from Daneshm90 apk manager which he had written a simple script to ease the process of editing apks.
-Got a lot of downloads so thought its in demand
-Whether you're doing basic image editing or editing the smali or xml files, on average u have to use (Brut.all or JF's smali/baksmali) awesome tool to extract the apk, edit it, then sign the apk and then adb push/install it.
-This process is quite tiresome if you are testing a method that needs fine tweaking.
-This script should make the process a LOT smoother.
-Theres an option of compiling/signing/installing all in one step

-Thanks:
-Goes to Daneshm90 the Original Writer of APK Manager Goes to Brut.all for his awesome tool.
-Goes to JF for ofcourse, smali/baksmali

 # Features:
 > - Added framework dependent decompiling (For non propietary rom apks).
 (Option 10).
 Checks whether the dependee apk u selected is correct.